-Our paid intern programmes are typically of 3 to 6 months duration, and consist of a structured programme of work experience and learning.
-We also offer a small number of shorter and unpaid programmes of less than 3 months.
-We currently have paid intern programmes in Retail, Conservation, Curatorial, Marketing/PR, and HR.
-All our interns (on programmes of over 3 months) are paid at the London Living Wage.
+Our paid intern programmes are typically of 6 to 12 months duration and consist of a structured programme of work experience and learning.
+All our interns are paid at least the London Living Wage.
+We currently have paid intern programmes in Retail, Conservation, Curatorial, Marketing/PR and Human Resources.

 Historic Royal Palaces is an equal opportunities employer and truly values a diverse workforce.
 Applications are welcome from candidates regardless of their background.

 For further information about our internships and apprenticeships please contact AppsInterns@hrp.org.uk

 Work Experience Placements